TheWolfpacker - TheWolfpacker.com bracket: Best NC State game since 2000, round three

 TheWolfpacker.com bracket: Best NC State game since 2000, round three

-The second round is complete in TheWolfpacker.com bracket to determine the best game involving NC State Wolfpack athletics since 2000.
+With the second round now, we're now in the last Elite Eight game of TheWolfpacker.com bracket to determine the best game involving NC State Wolfpack athletics since 2000.

-We are now halfway through the third round, and action continues today with the Doak Field Regional Final.
-Although there was one close contest, both of the top two seeds in the region advanced to the final game.
+We finish the third round with a matchup between the most recent ACC Tournament Championship won by the women's basketball team and a Top-5 upset of Florida State in football.
+The Reynolds Coliseum region has been all chalk leading up to the regional finals, but there is already one two-seed that advanced to the semifinals.

-The winner of the matchup below will move on to the tournament Final Four.
-So far, one game has made the tournament semifinals with the rest to be decided this week.
+The winner of the matchup below will move on to the Final Four of our bracket.

-No. 1 Baseball CWS Clincher over Rice in 2013 vs No. 2 Men's Basketball upset of defending-champion UConn in the second round of the 2005 NCAA Tournament
+No. 1 Women's Basketball 2020 ACC Tournament Championship vs No. 2 Football comeback upset of No. 3 Florida State in 2012

 The Wolfpacker.com premium members can vote on this poll in the message boards here.

-2 seed: Men's Basketball vs. Connecticut in NCAA Tournament second round in 2005
+1 seed: Women's Basketball vs. Florida State in 2020 ACC Tournament Championship

-The only thing standing in the way of a Sweet Sixteen berth for the defending national champion UConn Huskies was a hungry 10th-seeded NC State team.

-Led by 17 points and six assists from Julius Hodge, NC State won 65-62.
-It was Hodge that put the game away in the final seconds.
-After UConn tied the game at 62 with 16 seconds left in the game, Hodge took the ball up the court and made a strong drive to the right to execute an old fashioned three-point play.

 ——